 Bloomberg BQuant (BQNT)

-Bloomberg is developing a new function in the Terminal, called BQuant, BQNT, under the Bloomberg Anywhere license.
+Bloomberg is developing a new function in the Terminal, called BQuant, BQNT<GO>, under the Bloomberg Anywhere license.
 I happen to be able to test it thanks to a fund manager and find it could be a future way of using Bloomberg Terminal.

 Background